BruceRanger/MandArt/MandArt.docc/B1-Find.md

 ### Zooming

-You can zoom in or out by a factor of two by hitting the + or - buttons.
+You can zoom in or out by a factor of two by hitting that + or - buttons.

+You can also set a custom zoom by putting in a value and then entering it.
+Then you can zoom in or out by that factor by hitting that + or - buttons.

-You can also change the magnification by changing the **scale** value.
+You can also change the magnification by changing the **Magnification** value and then entering it.

 When you zoom in, it is like looking through a microscope.
-You can also think of it as expanding the picture.
-If you zoom in as far as the 15 significant places that the Swift variable will allow, it is like moving a sheet of paper the size of your screen around in an area the size of the solar system.
+If you zoom in as far as the computer can handle, it is like moving a sheet of paper the size of your screen around in an area the size of the solar system.

 You should have no trouble finding a picture that no one has ever seen.

-In fact, if you don’t record that location, you’ll probably never be able to find your way back.
+In fact, if you don’t record that location, you’ll probably never be able to find your way back to it.

+### Maximum Tries

+The value for maximum tries is originally set to 10,000, but it may have to be increased in order to sharpen the image.

+### Rotation

+The Rotation input causes a counter-clockwise rotation by the input value in degrees.

 ### Customizing MandArt